alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 > `extend` it inside the block.

-The created `Struct` will automatically inherit `Shy::Interactor::ActsAsContext` module needed to make the object correctly work as context using the gem.
+The created `Struct` will automatically inherit `Shy::Interactor::ActsAsContext` module needed to make the object correctly work as context.

-Using this object as context brings some news:
+Using this object as context brings some news - already seen in the previous PORO implementation:

 - you're forced to define, thus project in advance, the whole status that will be used and consumed by the actions.
 This is an effort when starting but you